lakshayybhati/liftor/DAILY_PLAN_NAVIGATION_FIX.md

 # Daily Plan Navigation Fix - Applied Same Expo Fix

+⚠️ **SUPERSEDED BY:** `TESTFLIGHT_NAVIGATION_FIX.md` - This fix worked in development but failed in TestFlight production builds.
+See the new document for the production-ready solution.

 ## Problem

 After completing check-in, the app generates the daily plan successfully but gets stuck on the loading screen.
 The plan is saved correctly (visible when reopening the app), but navigation fails in Expo.